-46. On March 6, 2018, WPS issued unfavorable decisions on each of Henry Ford's three redetermination requests, correctly explaining in each of the three redetermination letters that the amount it had already paid was "the maximum payment allowed by Medicare" for the service at issue.

-47. On March 27, 2018 (Claims '604 and '004) and April 10, 2018 (Claim '704), Henry Ford submitted reconsideration requests regarding its three claims to Maximus Federal Services ("Maximus"), a QIC.
-In each of its three reconsideration requests, Henry Ford raised the same argument that it had raised in its redetermination requests to WPS.

-48. Maximus initially issued favorable reconsideration decisions on each of Henry Ford's three claims on May 22, 2018 (Claim '004) and June 1, 2018 (Claims '604 and '704), stating that Henry Ford "was underpaid" on each claim.
-However, after CMS recouped the payments on Claims '704 and '004, it reprocessed those claims and reissued payments for exactly the same lower amounts that it had issued previously in conformity with the new OPPS Rule.
+- 47. On March 6, 2018, WPS issued unfavorable decisions on each of Henry Ford's three redetermination requests, correctly explaining in each of the three redetermination letters that the amount it had already paid was "the maximum payment allowed by Medicare" for the service at issue. - 48.
+On March 27, 2018 (Claims '604 and '004) and April 10, 2018 (Claim '704), Henry Ford submitted reconsideration requests regarding its three claims to Maximus Federal Services ("Maximus"), a QIC.
+In each of its three reconsideration requests, Henry Ford raised the same argument that it had raised in its redetermination requests to WPS. - 49.
+Maximus initially issued favorable reconsideration decisions on each of Henry Ford's three claims on May 22, 2018 (Claim '004) and June 1, 2018 (Claims '604 and '704), stating that Henry Ford "was underpaid" on each claim.
+However, after CMS recouped the payments on Claims '704 and '004, it reprocessed those claims and reissued payments for exactly the same lower amounts that it had issued previously in conformity with the 2018 OPPS Rule.
 CMS never reprocessed Claim '604.
 Henry Ford later learned that each of the three appeals had been reopened at the direction of CMS, which had determined that there are no administrative appeal rights for claims related to the 340B Program.
 Henry Ford subsequently received letters regarding each of its three reconsideration requests from Maximus, all dated July 11, 2018, in which Maximus stated that each of the three reopened appeals "ha[d] been deleted from our system" and that "MAXIMUS will not be issuing a new reconsideration decision at this time."
 These letters constituted dismissals of each of Henry Ford's three appeals.
 To date, Henry Ford has not been paid any amount of money on any of its three claims other than the deficient initial remittances made pursuant to the new OPPS Rule.

-49. On August 2, 2018, Henry Ford submitted requests to the Office of Medicare Hearings and Appeals for review by an Administrative Law Judge ("ALJ") of Maximus's decisions on each of Henry Ford's three reconsideration requests.
-In each of its three ALJ hearing requests, Henry Ford raised the same argument that it had raised in its redetermination requests to WPS and in its reconsideration requests to Maximus.

-50. On August 10, 2018, Henry Ford submitted a request to the Departmental Appeals Board for expedited access to judicial review pursuant to 42 C.F.R. § 405.990 on its three appeals.
-The request explained that there are no material facts in dispute and that Henry Ford's challenge to the remittances on its three claims turns on purely legal disputes about the whether the 2018 changes to the 340B Program exceeded Secretary's statutory authority to adjust reimbursement rates and whether administrative and judicial review of such challenges is available.
+- 50. On August 2, 2018, Henry Ford submitted requests to the Office of Medicare Hearings and Appeals for review by an Administrative Law Judge ("ALJ") of Maximus's decisions on each of Henry Ford's three reconsideration requests.
+In each of its three ALJ hearing requests, Henry Ford raised the same argument that it had raised in its redetermination requests to WPS and in its reconsideration requests to Maximus. - 51.
+On August 10, 2018, Henry Ford submitted a request to the Departmental Appeals Board for expedited access to judicial review pursuant to 42 C.F.R. § 405.990 on its three appeals.
+The request explained that there are no material facts in dispute and that Henry Ford's challenge to the remittances on its three claims turns on purely legal disputes about the whether the 2018 changes to the 340B Program exceeded Secretary's statutory authority to adjust reimbursement rates and whether administrative and judicial review of such challenges is available. - 52.
+On January 10, 2019, Henry Ford presented a claim for payment to WPS for separately payable drugs subject to the 340B Program.
+On January 30, 2019, WPS issued an initial determination advising Henry Ford that the claim would be labeled ICN 21901000533804MIA (hereinafter "Claim '804") and that \$6,989.43 would be remitted to Henry Ford on that claim.
+On January 11, 2019, Henry Ford presented a claim for payment to WPS for separately payable drugs subject to the 340B Program.
+On February 1, 2019, WPS issued an initial determination advising Henry Ford that the claim would be labeled ICN 21901100534104MIA (hereinafter "Claim '104") and that \$21,919.13 would be remitted to Henry Ford on that claim.